Need-to-Know A-Z Index

 Ride-Sharing and Transportation

 Multiple individuals sharing a cart or riding in a vehicle together is permitted.
-Vehicle windows should be opened whenever practical, and masks are required for individuals not considered “fully vaccinated” in Vax LMU.
+Vehicle windows should be opened whenever practical.

 The free LMU shuttle between the Westchester and Playa Vista campuses is operational, and available to all students, staff, and faculty.
 You must tap your OneCard to enter the shuttle.
-Face masks are required at all times while on the shuttle, per L.A.
-County Public Health mandate.
+As of March 7, 2022, face masks are no longer required while riding the shuttle.

 For a list of stops and updated schedule, please visit the Playa Vista Shuttle website.
 You may also download the LMU Transit app, available on iOS and Android platforms.

-Student Affairs offers both in-person and online student events, activities, and programs during the fall semester.
+Student Affairs offers both in-person and online student events, activities, and programs during the spring semester.
 Upcoming activities can be found on Student EXP.